dasarpai/old.dasarpai.github.io/_dsblog/2024-10-02-Exploring-Docker-and-VS-Code-Integration.md

 2. **Consistent Environment**: Any dependencies you install will only exist inside the container.
 This avoids polluting your local environment or causing version conflicts with other projects.
 3. **VS Code UI stays local**: The editor remains on your machine, so performance is responsive.
 Only the code execution, dependencies, and environment run inside the container.

-### Benefits of Using VS Code Remote - Containers Locally
+### Benefits of Using "VS Code Remote - Containers" Locally
 - **Local Isolation**: Even though your VS Code is running locally, the project is isolated in a container, so you avoid cluttering your local machine with project-specific dependencies.
 - **Environment Consistency**: You can ensure that the environment inside the container remains consistent across different machines or team members, even if you're working locally.
 - **Seamless Debugging**: You can debug your code inside the container just as you would locally, but with the added benefit of the isolated environment.
 - **Cross-platform Development**: On a Windows or macOS machine, you can easily run a Linux-based development environment using Docker, which is especially useful for projects that need to run in Linux environments (like production servers).

 ### Summary
-Even though you have VS Code installed locally, **VS Code Remote - Containers** helps you set up and work within Docker containers for development.
+Even though you have VS Code installed locally, **"VS Code Remote - Containers"** helps you set up and work within Docker containers for development.
 This gives you the benefits of isolated environments, consistent setups across teams or projects, and a cleaner local system—all while still using your local VS Code editor.

-## Question: Can I use VS Code Remote - Containers without local VS Code?
+## Question: Can I use "VS Code Remote - Containers" without local VS Code?
-Yes, you can use **VS Code Remote - Containers** without having VS Code installed **locally** by using **GitHub Codespaces** or **Visual Studio Code for the Web**.
+Yes, you can use **"VS Code Remote - Containers"** without having VS Code installed **locally** by using **GitHub Codespaces** or **Visual Studio Code for the Web**.
 Both options allow you to develop in a containerized environment directly from your web browser without needing to install VS Code on your local machine.

 Here’s how each option works: